Skip to content

 6. Market Competition

-Do a competitive analysis to see what characteristics will fit in with the category, but stand out on the shelf.
+Do a competitive analysis to determine what characteristics will fit into the category but stand out on the shelf.

 The colors you choose, the size of the packaging, and even the shape are all opportunities to make a bold choice.